navilperez/codeforgood/dataIntegrity/README.txt

 The code thinks that the raw data as we originally received it is corrupt!
 You MUST open the raw data in Excel and click 'save as' and save a new copy of it to fix this!
 I recommend taking the original data and saving it to the 'surveyData' folder with a shorter, more descriptive name.
+ONLY these new copies

 'columnTests.py' contains all the functions that are used to test data fields from the raw survey excel files.
 To add tests, there are a few simple steps: